cse-kiet/PCSE25-09/README.md

 ## Steps for Execution:
-1. STEP-1: python model.py- to train the model
+1. STEP-1: python model.py- to train the model, write the file name as "python Filename.py"
 2. STEP-2: python app.py- to run the web app
 3. STEP-3: ctrl+c- to stop the web app
 4. STEP-4: web app url- http://127.0.0.1:5000